 Engineering Technology Certificate of Achievement

-Students must complete 30 credit hours to earn this certificate.
+Students must complete 30-33 credit hours to earn this certificate.
 Students who complete the program should have the ability to troubleshoot electrical circuits and mechanical systems.
-Required courses include printed circuit design, electromechanical systems, and AutoCAD.
+Required courses include printed electronic design, principles of green design, and AutoCAD.

 Associate of Science in Engineering Technology

-This program requires completion of 60 credit hours of study.
-Its curriculum covers topics in three-dimensional wireframe and surface modeling, computer-aided manufacturing, blueprint reading, and AutoCAD.
+This program requires the completion of 60 credit hours of study.
+Its curriculum covers topics in three-dimensional modeling, computer-aided manufacturing, blueprint reading, and AutoCAD.
 The program also includes a course that provides instruction about finding a job in the field, and students can leave the program with a portfolio displaying their skills in working with a particular technology.